 - Is considered safe by the FDA and EPA.

 One last point.
-I wouldn’t use malic acid (as magnesium malate) in LMNT if I wasn’t 100% convinced it was safe and healthy.
-After all, my family uses the product.
+I wouldn’t use malic acid (as magnesium malate) in LMNT if I wasn’t 100% certain it was safe and healthy.
+After all, my whole family relies on LMNT for their electrolytes.